Mutrux Firm Injury Lawyers

 7. Minimizing Your Share of the Blame

 Missouri follows pure comparative fault, which means your settlement is reduced by your percentage of fault.
-A skilled St. Louis truck accident lawyer works to minimize your liability so you keep more of your compensation.
+A skilled truck accident lawyer works to minimize your liability so you keep more of your compensation.

 Final Takeaway